DevelionUK/Portfolio/STEC/Lesson-2-3.md

 > "Why was that my initial thought?"

-In the past I undertook Cognative Behaviour Therapy, aka CBT (I've also done my motorbike CBT!).
+In the past I undertook Cognitive Behaviour Therapy, aka CBT (I've also done my motorbike CBT!).
 I had a bunch of forms that were about challenging your thinking and they could be a really interesting thing to explore further when it comes to testing.
 Why do I have low confidence in software?
 Why am I concerned about stability?

 Later I hope to write a blog post on this and will hopefully remember to update this page!